buk7456/FreeTX/doc/receiver_config.md

 ## Binding to a receiver
 A receiver can be bound as either a main receiver or a secondary receiver.
 By default, RC channels 1 to 10 are handled by the main receiver, while RC channels 11 to 20 are handled by the secondary receiver.
+Only the main receiver can send back telemetry.
 To bind, select the bind option, then cycle the power to the receiver.
 If the binding is successful, a "Success" toast message will be shown and a tune played.
-Also note that only the main receiver can send back telemetry.

 ## Configuring receiver outputs
 The receiver outputs can be configured from the transmitter to any of the three signal types;